Feature Importance Disparities for Data Bias Investigations: Choice of Hypothesis Class

 \section{Choice of Hypothesis Class}

-While the main experiments used a random forest model, we explored an ablation study on the choice of classification model $h$, using a logistic regression model.
+One ablation study we explored was the choice of classification model $h$.
+While the main experiments used a random forest model, we also explored using a logistic regression model.
+The logistic regression model was implemented with the default sklearn hyperparameters.
 We found that the results are roughly consistent with each other no matter the choice of $h$.
 In Table~\ref{tab:hypothesis_lime} and Table~\ref{tab:hypothesis_shap}, we see that the features with the highest $\avgfid$, their subgroup sizes, and the $\avgfid$ values are consistent between the choice of hypothesis class.
-Looking into the features that define the subgroups, we see that the subgroups with high $\avgfid$ for the feature \texttt{Age} were both defined by young, non-Asians (Figure~\ref{fig:hypothesis}).
+We then looked further into the features that were used to define these subgroups.
+In Figure~\ref{fig:hypothesis}, we see that the subgroups with high $\avgfid$ for the feature \texttt{Age} were both defined by young, non-Asians.
 Similarly consistent results were found across all feature importance notions and datasets.

-As a result, all of the results presented in the main section of the paper used random forest as the hypothesis class.
+We acknowledge that this ablation study is not the most extensive study, however given that these initial results show no significant differences between choice of hypothesis class, we decided to proceed in the main experiments to present all results using random forest as the hypothesis class.
+This is certainly an area that could be explored in future studies.